 - Use herbs like milk thistle, dandelion or oregon graperoot.
 Milk thistle and dandelion are the gold standards of liver-friendly herbs.
 As for oregon grape, it may not be as famous as the other two herbs, but herbalists rely on it to stimulate liver function and improve digestive function.

-4. Support The Adrenals and Reduce Cortisol by Lowering Stress
+4. Support The Adrenals and Keep Cortisol In Check

 There are 2 aspects to supporting your adrenals:

-- First, eat anti-inflammatory foods for hormones.
+- First, eat anti-inflammatory foods for hormone support.
 This reduces stress and inflammation, which means the adrenals don’t have to pump out a lot of cortisol.

 - Make time for relaxation and self-care.
 The more you pamper yourself, the happier your adrenals will be.
 So, carve out time every day to just chill.
 Find activities that help you unwind and do them often 🙂 If you’re not sure where to start, check out this post on self care ideas.